 Summer (March-May): The season of extremely hot and humid.
 Prices are relatively cheap and the crowd are less this season.

-Monsoon (June – October): My personal favourite season though rains hit the goa and turn it into a rainy place.
-Most of the beaches are closed and because of the rains most of the hotels are surrounded by bushes.
+Monsoon (June – October): My personal favourite season though rains hit goa and turn it into a rainy place.
+Most of the beaches are closed and because of the rain, most of the hotels are surrounded by bushes.
 I visited Goa in August and found it extremely pretty as the lush green Countryside, less crowded Sea beaches and cleanest roads make it so beautiful.
 The price is reasonable and a great option for budget travellers to explore Goa in a perfect way.

 The tiny State is nestled between Maharashtra and Karnataka and is always on top priority in terms of beaches and holiday purposes.
 A lot of crowds often come from different parts of the country and abroad to enjoy a relaxing holiday here.
 Keep the Crowd in mind, Goa offers an extensive way to reach the destination via Air, Rail, Road and Water.

 By Air: If you opt to Goa by airway then the nearest international airport is located at Dabolim.
 Dabolim airport is situated at a distance of almost 29 kilometres away from Panaji.
 This international airport is well connected with the major domestic cities as well as international major cities like the U.K. and Germany as well.